pr0vitamin/pr0vitamin.github.io/_posts/food/2018-4-14-white-chocolate-and-miso.md

 At this point you can use it for anything you'd normally do with a ganache for: Chocolate fillings, donut/cake icings, eating with a spoon...
 Or if you want something more like a sauce, just keep whisking and adding cream until you reach the desired consistency.

-1. Flavortown is not a real place, sorry.
+¹Flavortown is not a real place.